hiroharu-kato/neural_renderer/comparison_with_opendr.md

 [OpenDR](https://github.com/mattloper/opendr/wiki) also performs approximate differentiation of rasterization.
 However, its behavior is very different from our Neural Renderer.
 Here, we compare them from two perspectives.

-## Our differentiation is affected by distant pixels
+## Our back-prop is affected by distant pixels

 The derivative of OpenDR considers only the pixels on the edge, but our derivatives account for distant pixels.